 Les Mikesell wrote:

-its copyright status.
-If you make a tar file containing 2 different
+> change its copyright status.
+If you make a tar file containing 2

-copyrighted works, they are still 2 separate works, but there is nothing
+> different copyrighted works, they are still 2 separate works, but

-they are) and which lines are not GPL?
-I don't mean this as a theoretical
+GPL (if they are) and which lines are not GPL?
+I don't mean this as a

-exercise, I mean this *literally*.
-If you read tg3.c it *ONLY* says:
+theoretical exercise, I mean this *literally*.
+If you read tg3.c it

 * tg3.c: Broadcom Tigon3 ethernet driver.